 - Promote exchange and information dissemination through the Knowledge Hub

-Maria Ana is in charge of the Global Nexus Secretariat.
+Maria Ana is the head of the Nexus Component since August 2020.
 She has vast experience in the water sector, having worked for GIZ in Peru and in the Maghreb countries.
 Before GIZ, she worked as a consultant for several UN agencies as well as a researcher and lecturer at the Pontifical Catholic University of Peru in Lima.
 Her areas of expertise entail policy advice, organizational development, capacity development, private-public partnerships as well as project management.
 She has studied Political Science and Geography at the University of Tübingen in Germany and the University of Texas at Austin in the United States.
 Maria Ana is based in Eschborn, Germany.

 Global Nexus Secretariat